 - If hired, an applicant must obtain a Washington State Department of Agriculture Pesticide License; general license and a Public Health certification.
 Benton County Mosquito Control will provide the necessary study materials, 3 days of paid study time and will cover transportation, scheduling and cost of tests for License testing with the WSDA.

 - Applicants must be able to work independently as well as cooperatively with other employees and the public.
 Applicants that are safety minded and possess the ability to keep detailed records are sought after as employees.
 The work requires employees to walk long distances over uneven and sloping terrain with 40+ lb. packs.
 Some heavy lifting may also be necessary.

 - The standard work hours are Monday through Friday, 7:00 a.m. to 3:30 p.m.
 (Schedules of 6:00 a.m. to 2:30 p.m. may be implemented based upon weather conditions).
 Availability is required for evening and night time spraying.

 - If you are interested in working with us, then please contact us by mail, phone, fax or email.
-Or, you may download a job application by clicking here.
+Or, you may download a job application below.
 Downloading the application may take a little time due to its size.
 Please complete the application entirely and mail it to us at Benton County MCD, 4951 W. Van Giesen Street, West Richland, WA 99353.

 NOTE: If you are hired for the "lab" position you may still be required to perform "field" work as needed.
-All Control Operators must meet the "Employment Requiremenst" listed above.
+All Control Operators and Surveillance Techs must meet the "Employment Requirements" listed above.